-- Government treatment for any services provided in a local, state or federal government facility or agency except when payment under the plan is expressly required by federal or state law. - □Any treatment or services caused by or arising out of the course of employment or covered under any public liability insurance, including, but not limited to, Worker's Compensation programs.
+- □This benefit may be changed or terminated at the end of the plan year. - □Hearing aids ordered through providers other than UnitedHealthcare Hearing are not covered. - Government treatment for any services provided in a local, state or federal government facility or agency, except when federal or state law requires payment under the plan. - □Any treatment or services caused by or resulting from employment, or covered under any public liability insurance, including Workers' Compensation programs.

-Covered expenses related to hearing aids are limited to the plan's Usual and Customary (U&C) charge of a basic hearing aid to provide functional improvement.
-Certain hearing aid items and services are not covered.
-Items and services that are not covered include, but are not limited to, the following:
+□Covered expenses related to hearing aids are limited to the plan's Usual and Customary (U&C) charge of a basic hearing aid to provide functional improvement.

+□Certain hearing aid items and services are not covered, such as: